iewaij/idinn-streamlit/docs/tutorials/dual.rst

         seed=4,
     )

 After training, we can use the trained neural network controller to calculate the total cost for 100 periods with our previously specified sourcing model.
-The total cost should be significantly lower than the previous one.
+The total cost should be significantly lower than the cost associated with the untrained model.

 .. code-block:: python